Virginia Tech announces agreement with Benchmark Hospitality International to operate The Inn at Virginia Tech and Skelton Conference Center

 “Benchmark is thrilled to be the management partner for The Inn at Virginia Tech and Skelton Conference Center,” said Burt Cabañas, chairman and CEO of Benchmark Hospitality International.
 “The property is an outstanding university-based meetings and events facility, supported by an expert team of hospitality professionals and a leading school for hospitality and tourism education.”

 Cabañas added, “As a leader in the meetings and hospitality industries for 30 years and a founding member of the International Association of Conference Centers, we look forward to working with the existing staff to further develop the property’s business, bringing The Inn at Virginia Tech and Skelton Conference Center to new heights of service and success.”

 The Inn at Virginia Tech and Skelton Conference Center opened in July 2005, offering a Virginia Tech-themed restaurant, private dining rooms, lounge, and conference rooms.
-Preston’s, the fine-dining restaurant is named for Col. William Ballard Preston, born at the nearby Smithfield plantation in 1805.
-Preston, a Virginia senator and secretary of the Navy under President Zachary Taylor, lent his name to the school that preceded the university.
+Preston’s, the fine-dining restaurant, is named for Col. William Preston, a leader of westward expansion and a prominent Southwestern Virginia Revolutionary War patriot.

 The theme is carried throughout.
 The Continental Divide lounge, next to Preston's, recalls Blacksburg's location on the Eastern Continental Divide, while the 1872 Salon commemorates Virginia Tech's 1872 founding as a land-grant college.
 The Huckleberry is a conference room named for the railroad train that brought generations of students to the Huckleberry Station in Blacksburg.